Montage

 Meet venues Meet venues.
 Coverts and other points of interest Other coverts and points of interest

 Location finder: just click on a location in the list below: the site's marker will appear in the centre of the map and a balloon will open that points to the marker.
 Some sites have detailed descriptions and photos.
 A name in square brackets [] below refers to a covert that was owned by the hunt but later sold.
+The Hunt has in the past owned other coverts such as Adam's Gorse near Thorpe Satchville (sold in 2007) and Scraptoft Gorse (given to the Hunt by Mrs Fielding Johnson in 1932 and sold in 2004).
+Some are shared: Malta (neutral with Belvoir and South Notts) and Holwell Mouth (neutral with Belvoir)

 The boundary of the Quorn Hunt country is drawn in cream/orange, and markers highlight points of interest.
 The boundary is the traditional one from A.H.
 Swiss's 1898 map but modified by later authoritative maps from various sources, especially those kindly loaned by the late Mrs Ann Reid-Scott of Scalford.
 The country currently hunted has inevitably changed in places due to road-building (notably the M1), house building around Leicester and industrial development.
 These changes are summarised below.